 No public tax dollars were used.

-Janet Echelman designed the work for Columbus to be seasonal with a period of hibernation each winter when the work is deinstalled to avoid ice accumulation, followed by a celebration ritual each spring when it is reinstalled.
+Janet Echelman designed the work for Columbus to be seasonal with a period of hibernation each winter when the work is deinstalled to avoid ice accumulation.
 “As an artist, I follow nature.
 And I hope the winter functions like the absence of a lover, giving us a chance to experience it anew each spring,” Echelman noted.

 The creation and installation of public art in Columbus is surging, a pace that will only accelerate as the Greater Columbus Arts Council kicks off a strategic public art plan for the City of Columbus.